shilpac131/AntiSpoofing_Using_Rawnet2/README.md

-# AntiSpoofing on RawNet2 ASVspoof 2021 baseline
+# AntiSpoofing using RawNet2 ASVspoof 2021 baseline

 Original work by By Hemlata Tak, EURECOM, 2021